 What are Apprenticeships?

 Apprenticeships are an excellent way for young people to gain qualifications and workplace experience whilst at the same time earning a wage.
-An Apprenticeship is essentially a set of qualifications called a ‘framework’ and most follow a standard format that comprises of:

 All apprenticeships are real jobs so all apprentices earn a salary.
 You must be paid at least the national minimum apprenticeship wage – and many employers pay significantly more.
 Apprentices will also receive training that will provide them with the knowledge and skills required for the job.
 Apprentices should work for at least 30 hours per week and an apprenticeship takes between one and five years* to complete, depending upon the level of apprenticeship and the industry sector.